titanium-technologies-group/retrofit-2-call-preprocessor/README.md

   @GET("/cookies")
   Observable<List<Cookies>> getCookies();

-  //All premappers related to Cookies will be ignored here
+  //All preprocessors related to Cookies will be ignored here
   @PUT("/cookie")
   @PreprocessIgnore
   Observable<Cookie> editCookie(@Body EditCookiesProtocol protocol);
 }
 ```

-Wildcard premappers
+Wildcard preprocessors
 ---
-You can use wildcards and multiple premappers with same signature to preprocess wide spectrum of types
+You can use wildcards and multiple preprocessors with same signature to preprocess wide spectrum of types
 **Examples:**
 Preprocessor for every request that makes one retry in case of error:
 ```